Manhunt Underway In US After Kentucky Highway Shooting

-Washington: Five people were shot along a highway in the southern US state of Kentucky, US media reported Saturday, as Police hunted for a suspect considered "armed and dangerous."
+Five people were shot along a highway in the southern US state of Kentucky, US media reported on Saturday, as Police hunted for a suspect considered "armed and dangerous".

 Randall Weddle, mayor of London, Kentucky, told local media that in addition to the wounded there were more people hurt in a car accident caused by the shooting.